easytarget/esp32-cam-webserver/README.md

 Go to the URL given in the serial output, the web UI should appear with the settings panel open.
 Click away!

 ## My Modifications:
-The basic example is extended to allow control of a high power LED FlashLamps like the ones used on mobile phones, which are present on some modules.
+The basic example is extended to allow control of a high power LED FlashLamps, which are present on my modules.
 It can also blink a status LED to show when it connects to WiFi.

 The WiFi details can be stored in an (optional) header file to allow easier code development, and a camera name for the UI title can be configured.
 The lamp and status LED's are optional, and the lamp uses a exponential scale for brightness so that the control has some finess.

 The compressed and binary encoded HTML used in the example has been unpacked to raw text, this makes it much easier to access and modify the Javascript and UI elements.
 Given the relatively small size of the index page there is very little benefit from compressing it.

 I have left all the Face Recognition code untouched, it works, and with good lighting and camera position it can work quite well.
-But you can only use it in low-resolution modes, and it is not something I wil be using.
+But you can only use it in low-resolution modes, and it is not something I will be using.

 The web UI has had minor changes to add the lamp control (only when enabled), I also made the 'Start Stream' and 'Snapshot' controls more prominent, and added feedback of the camera name + firmware.